elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-11-06-cs2107-lecture-10-web-security.md

     - Alice browser would automatically try to get this request without Alice knowing it
     - To the server, it seems as if Alice is just making a request although it is through Bob's website

+> The image size is small so it wont be notice by Alice

+## CSRF
+- An authorisation attack on web application
+-  Web sttacker attacks a web user by issuing a forged request to a vulnerable webserver on "behalf" of the victim
+- Distrubs the integrity
+- It exploits the server's trust of the client

 # Slides
 <iframe src="https://drive.google.com/file/d/15bh62ptPmJ_gomBN2xky15cALtRLxOoJ/preview" width="640" height="480"></iframe>